Robert Neffson: Early life and education

+Artistic career

 In 1976, Neffson's life and work were significantly changed when he was awarded the Fulbright-Hayes Fellowship for Painting in Rome.
 During his stay in Italy, he met William Bailey at the American Academy in Rome, who had a strong influence on his still life paintings at the time.
 Upon his return in 1977, Neffson was given a year long Artist-in-Residence Grant by the Roswell Museum and Art Center in New Mexico, followed by teaching positions at Arizona State University in Tempe and Pennsylvania State University.
 At that time he received a Pennsylvania Council on the Arts Visual Artist Grant in 1983.
 He has also taught at Pratt Institute in Brooklyn, New York and has continued to teach Painting from Life for many years at the Art Students League of New York.

-Work

 Neffson was a member of the First Street Gallery in New York from 1978 to 1985, during which time he had numerous solo exhibitions, as well as group shows with such fellow artists as Catherine Murphy.
 While represented from 1985 to 1998 by Gallery Henoch in New York City, he was inspired by Richard Estes and Chuck Close and was among a group of second-generation Photorealist painters that were exhibiting in SoHo galleries such as O. K. Harris Works of Art and Louis Meisel Gallery.

 In 2004, Neffson was commissioned to create a painting of the near-completed new 7 World Trade Center building, which was presented to developer Larry Silverstein of Silverstein Properties in a ceremony presided over by New York State Governor George Pataki and New York City Mayor Michael Bloomberg.

 In 2007, Neffson authored the catalog to the British painter Clive Head's exhibition at Marlborough Fine Arts, London.
 The text consists of an introduction and letters between the two artists centered on their discussion of the creative process.

 Robert Neffson joined Hammer Galleries in 1998, the New York institution.
 He has also exhibited at London's Plus One Gallery since 2005.
 In 2009 he was invited to join the Bernarducci.Meisel Gallery in New York City.
 The director of the gallery, Louis K. Meisel, originated the phrase Photorealism in 1968, which was first used in a Whitney Museum catalog in 1970.
 Neffson also began exhibiting with the Albemarle Gallery in London during the same year.
 He continues to produce works that are exhibited and collected internationally.